 EpiVax is a privately held biotech company located in Providence Rhode Island.
 Sequella Global TB Foundation provided initial funding for the TB research to be carried out under this award under the guidance of Dr. Carol Nacy, in 1999.
 The Sequella award for the initial work on this vaccine was one of two awards that established EpiVax as a biotech company (an additional award from the Slater Biotechnology Foundation in Rhode Island provided seed funding for EpiVax’ HIV vaccine, also currently in development).

 EpiVax, Inc. is dedicated to merging in vitro immunology research with bioinformatics to generate new therapeutics for infectious diseases, cancer and autoimmune diseases.
-For more information about EpiVax, please visit http: www.epivax.com.
+For more information about EpiVax, please visit https: www.epivax.com.